SpencerCDixon/dotfiles/NOTES.md

 * [could be cool plugin](https://github.com/easymotion/vim-easymotion)

 # Design Ideas
 * separate plugin initializers into their own folder (vim/init)
 * have an alias that displays all aliases that are available with a description
 * store aliases in separate files inside an alias folder if they get too big
 * potentially store vundle/bundles in a vimrc.bundles and source it immediately in my main vimrc
-* echo a random alias everytime I open vim or terminal until I have them all memorized
+* echo a random alias every time I open vim or terminal until I have them all memorized

 Alias Types
 * file system